 Get Inspired / Tahiti Under the Sea in Tahiti Share on email Print this article Share on Facebook Get Inspired / Tahiti Under the Sea in Tahiti story by: House of Travel With water temperatures as pleasantly high as 26 degrees Celsius in Tahiti, spending countless hours under the sea is always delightful rather than dreary.
 Here are a bunch of water-based activities you can enjoy in the warm waves of around this tropical island, sure to make you feel like a mermaid or merman in paradise.
 Snorkel among the Tikehau coral islets In the Tuamotu language, 'Tikehau' means peaceful landing, and this 26-kilometre-long lagoon is truly a serene spot to snorkel.
 It is home to a chain of coral islets, not quite large enough to be islands, but utterly delightful in their peach and purple colours underwater.
 Tahiti Tourisme wrote "in Tikehau, fish seem to outnumber people one-billion-to one", and indeed, snorkelling in these waters is likely to open your eyes to a whole variety of colourful schools of fish.
 Coconut tree groves frame the soft sands beside Tikehau, making this an idyllic spot to visit or stay in during your time in Tahiti.
 Fascinatingly, the sand on this Tahitian island has a pink hue, making it a lovely background for writing your name into with a piece of driftwood.
 Sapphire blue waves lapping against these pink shores make this one of the prettiest atolls to see in the Pacific.
 Tahiti Lagoonarium Located just outside Pape'ete's cityscape is this meshed-in lagoon area for safe, fun snorkelling.
 A novelty of this spot is its entrance, built like a giant grey concrete shark that you have to walk through to enter.
 This shark is attached to the Captain Bligh Restaurant.
 Here in this underwater observatory, you needn't be a pro diver to enjoy looking at or swimming beside reef fish, sea anemones, turtles and moray eels.
 For thrill seekers there are also sharks, yet the shallower waters of the lagoon make for an easier swimming environment so you can manoeuvre yourself better.
 Meander below the waves in Matavai Bay Centuries ago, this historic bay was the spot where early European navigators anchored their ships before stepping onto the shores of Tahiti on exploratory missions.
 In fact, Pointe Venus, the promontory that juts out along the eastern end of Matavai Bay, was once the site of Captain Cook's observatory for the star Venus.
 His task, back in 1769, was to keep track of how Venus moves across the face of the sun to figure out how far the Earth was from the sun.
 Today, Point Venus is a popular beach spot, with black sand and ample trees for shade.
 A lighthouse built in 1867 towers over the beach, and local outrigger-canoe racing clubs often train here, making for an enjoyable spectacle as you sunbathe - just be sure to snorkel well clear of them!
 TOPDIVE in Rangiroa Certified divers will adore venturing below the waves in Rangiroa, where you have the thrills of seeing dolphins, marlin, manta rays as well as grey and hammerhead sharks.
 There are two dive centres from which to embark on your aquatic adventure, conveniently located near Tiputa pass.
 Avatoru reef is one of the highlights of these dive sites, with exuberant sea life in vivid colours for you to admire.
 Schools of bigeye jackfish and the alluring silvertip shark frequently visit this reef.
 Another once-in-a-lifetime experience is to see an underwater wreck of a sea plane.
 Experienced divers can head out on a calm day to explore Mahuta, the ocean drift dive, set between an undersea valley.
 You enter this area through the Motu Fara, a small islet in the middle of the Avatoru pass.
 As soon as you drift over, you will be bedazzled by a wall covered in coral in shimmering colours and diverse shapes, with fish such as surgeonfish, unicornfish and paddletail snappers darting in and out of the coral formations.
 Click here for HOT TAHITI deals.
 Enquire Now First name* Last name* Email* Phone How can we help?
-My preferred House of Travel Store* Select Outlet Auckland Albany: Auckland North Botany Junction: Auckland South Browns Bay: Auckland North Devonport: Auckland North Ellerslie: Auckland Central Hobsonville: Auckland West Howick: Auckland East Milford: Auckland North New Lynn: LynnMall Auckland West Newmarket: Auckland Central Orewa: Auckland North Parnell: Auckland Central Ponsonby: Auckland Central Remuera: Auckland Central St Heliers: Auckland East Takanini: Auckland South Takapuna: Auckland North Whangaparaoa: Auckland North Bay of Plenty Mt Maunganui Papamoa Rotorua Taupo Tauranga CBD the Crossing Canterbury Ashburton Barrington: Christchurch South Christchurch City: Christchurch Central Ferrymead: Christchurch East High Street Lanes: Christchurch Central Hornby: Christchurch West Merivale: Christchurch Central Northlands: Papanui Christchurch North Rangiora Riccarton: Christchurch Central Shirley: Christchurch North Timaru Upper Riccarton: Christchurch West Hawke's Bay / Gisborne Havelock North Jenny Nilsson: Hastings Nelson / Marlborough Blenheim Motueka Nelson Richmond Northland Kerikeri: Northland Whangarei: Northland Otago / Southland Alexandra Balclutha Dunedin Lakers Gore Lakers Invercargill Oamaru Wakatipu: Queenstown Wanaka Taranaki / Manawatu Broadway: Palmerston North New Plymouth Stephen Parsons: Palmerston North Wanganui Waikato Calder & Lawson: Hamilton East Cambridge Coromandel: Whangamata Hamilton: Hamilton Central Matamata Morrinsville Taupo Te Awamutu Wellington / Wairarapa Featherston Street: Wellington City Hunter St CBD: Wellington City Johnsonville: Wellington North Kapiti Coast: Paraparaumu Lower Hutt: Wellington North Masterton West Coast Greymouth Hokitika Westport I would like to receive email updates on the latest HOT holiday deals HOT Privacy Statement * required fields Similar Journeys Add or remove from Wishlist Which Pacific Island should I visit?
-Read more Add or remove from Wishlist How's this for cruising!?
-Read more Done this?
+My preferred House of Travel Store* Select Outlet Auckland Albany: Auckland North Botany Junction: Auckland South Browns Bay: Auckland North Devonport: Auckland North Ellerslie: Auckland Central Hobsonville: Auckland West Howick: Auckland East Milford: Auckland North New Lynn: LynnMall Auckland West Newmarket: Auckland Central Orewa: Auckland North Parnell: Auckland Central Ponsonby: Auckland Central Remuera: Auckland Central St Heliers: Auckland East Takanini: Auckland South Takapuna: Auckland North Whangaparaoa: Auckland North Bay of Plenty Mt Maunganui Papamoa Rotorua Taupo Tauranga CBD the Crossing Canterbury Ashburton Barrington: Christchurch South Christchurch City: Christchurch Central Ferrymead: Christchurch East High Street Lanes: Christchurch Central Hornby: Christchurch West Merivale: Christchurch Central Northlands: Papanui Christchurch North Rangiora Riccarton: Christchurch Central Shirley: Christchurch North Timaru Upper Riccarton: Christchurch West Hawke's Bay / Gisborne Havelock North Jenny Nilsson: Hastings Nelson / Marlborough Blenheim Motueka Nelson Richmond Northland Kerikeri: Northland Whangarei: Northland Otago / Southland Alexandra Balclutha Dunedin Lakers Gore Lakers Invercargill Oamaru Wanaka Taranaki / Manawatu Broadway: Palmerston North New Plymouth Stephen Parsons: Palmerston North Wanganui Waikato Calder & Lawson: Hamilton East Cambridge Coromandel: Whangamata Hamilton: Hamilton Central Matamata Morrinsville Taupo Te Awamutu Wellington / Wairarapa Featherston Street CBD: Wellington City Hunter St CBD: Wellington City Johnsonville: Wellington North Kapiti Coast: Paraparaumu Lower Hutt: Wellington North Masterton West Coast Greymouth Hokitika Westport I would like to receive email updates on the latest HOT holiday deals HOT Privacy Statement * required fields Similar Journeys Add or remove from Wishlist Which Pacific Island should I visit?
+Read more Add or remove from Wishlist Your guide to a romantic Tahitian getaway Read more Done this?
 Tell your friends about it.